JoshOrndorff/recipes/text/off-chain-workers/indexing.md

 # Off-chain Indexing

-There are times when on-chain extrinsics need to pass data to the off-chain worker context, such as pass the extrinsic caller account to off-chain worker for further computation.
+There are times when on-chain extrinsics need to pass data to the off-chain worker context with predictable write behavior.
 We can surely pass this piece of data via on-chain storage, but this is costly and it will make the data propagate among the blockchain network.
-If this is not a piece of critical information that need to have consensus upon the whole network, another way is to pass this data via off-chain indexing.
+If this is not a piece of information that need to have consensus upon the whole network, another way is to save this data in off-chain local storage via off-chain indexing.

+As off-chain indexing is called in on-chain context, **it will be agreed upon eventually by the blockchain consensus mechanism and be run predicably by all nodes in the network**.
+One use case is to store only the hash of certain information in on-chain storage for verification purpose but keeping the original data off-chain for lookup later.
+In this case the original data can be sent and saved via off-chain indexing.

+Notice as off-chain indexing is called and data is saved on block import, the result may be overridden should the block IS NOT FINALIZED eventually, or a fork appears in the blockchain.

 We will demonstrate this in [`ocw-demo` pallet](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/ocw-demo/src/lib.rs).
 Knowledge discussed in this chapter built upon [using local storage in off-chain worker context](./storage.md).